4 Reasons to Use a VPN as a Social Media Manager

 Any business that regularly posts on social media can struggle to come up with new ideas.
 Fortunately, there’s nothing wrong with sharing or repurposing content from others.
 Pictures, articles, and videos all fit the bill, but you don’t want to be subject to arbitrary restrictions when finding things that would be great for your social feeds.

 This might involve the dreaded YouTube message that the uploader hasn’t made the content available in your country.
-A great article could reside on a website that doesn’t comply with GDRP for European users, and a VPN provides a way around these restrictions.

 It’s important to consider that if you face any of these issues, your followers in the same region might experience them too.
 In this case, rehost the content where possible, or contact whoever produced it to ask them to place it somewhere that can attract wider reach.
 Most people that put things online do so to reach as many people as possible, so they’re more likely to agree to something when they know you’ll be showcasing it to a brand new audience.